bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:35:44

-Yeah, I feel like This is yet a third kind of topic with lightning stuff.
+Yeah, I feel like This is yet a third kind of topic with Lightning stuff.
 Yeah, which gets into the, what do you call it, like recovery of funds or like, I have funds that are committed to lightning channels.
 You know, with Bitcoin, I know if I lose my keys, I'm in a lot of trouble.
 On Lightning, what is the equivalent of losing your keys for Lightning, right?